-If we relate moral conduct to that set of social behaviours which the Romans felt were demanded of them by “the Gods”, then we can say that the Romans had a relatively strict and formal code of conduct which was codified in law.
+If we consider moral conduct as that set of social behaviours which the Romans felt were demanded of them by “the Gods”, then we can say that the Romans had a relatively strict and formal code of conduct which was codified in Roman law.
 Laws weren’t always abided of course.
 For example, gambling in ancient Rome was considered illegal and yet it was regularly practiced!
-However, the republican phase provided a period of relative democracy during which current moral standards could find their way into law.
+However, the Republican phase of Roman society provided a period of relative democracy during which current moral standards could find their way into law.

 In the “olden days” of the Roman kingdom both religion and law were under the same (religious) roof.
-In the days of the empire we find that law and religion have again fallen under the same roof as the Emperor, sole ruler, was also regarded a divinity: Hence the problem with the Christians who refused to pay tribute to any other than their one God.
+During the Roman empire, we find that law and religion have again fallen under the same roof as the Emperor, sole ruler, was also regarded a divinity: Hence the problem with the Christians who refused to pay tribute to any other except their one God.

-This probably refers to the generalised idea amongst fellow Romans that the Christians regularly practiced incest, as they were all brothers and sisters, and that their religious meetings involved cannibalism (the host being the “body of Christ”).
-Right or wrong, they clearly had a good idea of what they intended by degraded and shameful practices. ie even the non Christianised Romans had clear notions of morals: at least cannibalism and incest were no-nos!
+This phrase probably refers to the generalised idea amongst fellow Romans that the Christians regularly practiced incest, as they were all “brothers and sisters”, and that their religious meetings involved cannibalism, the host being the “body of Christ”.
+Right or wrong, they clearly had a good idea of what they intended by degraded and shameful practices. ie even the non Christianised Romans had clear notions of morals: cannibalism and incest were no-nos!

 The Ebbs and Tides of Morality in Ancient Rome